-You can find all product documentation on the USB storage device that was shipped with the sensor.
+You can find all product documentation on the USB storage device that is integrated in the sensor or was shipped with the sensors.
+You can also find them on the website:

 For more information on the sensor, refer to the following documents on Rheonics website.
 Contact Rheonics Support Team if you cannot find a document online.